Wi5/Wi-5-2021/README.md

 # odin-enabled click-router for Openwrt 18.06
-This package can be downloaded and added as local repository to Openwrt.
-The Openwrt image after cross-compile ewill include click-router that is modified to support Odin client<sup>1</sup>.
+This package can be downloaded and added as a local repository to Openwrt.
+The Openwrt image after cross-compile will include click-router that is modified to support Odin client<sup>1</sup>.
 To build the Openwrt 18.0.6 image:
-Install [Prerequisites](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem), this is the list of packges which were installed on Ubuntu 18 but there may be more requirments:
+Install [Prerequisites](https://openwrt.org/docs/guide-developer/build-system/install-buildsystem), this is the list of packages which were installed on Ubuntu 18 but there may be more requirements:

 ` sudo apt-get update`
 ` sudo apt-get --yes  install build-essential subversion libncurses5-dev zlib1g-dev gawk gcc-multilib flex gettext subversion-tools  python unzip g++ python3 python3-distutils libncurses5-dev file libssl-dev wget libelf-dev ecj fastjar java-propose-classpath xsltproc python-dev libssl-dev libncurses5-dev git ccache xsltproc zip`